avlcodemonkey/Chart.js/docs/05-Polar-Area-Chart.md

 	highlight: "#C69CBE",
 	label: "Purple"
 });
-// The new segment will now animate in.
+// The new segment will now display.
 ```

 #### .removeData( index )